LoyolaChicagoBooks/introcs-csharp/rst/fractions-revisited.rst

 In general one or more interface names can be listed after the class name and a  colon, and before the opening brace of the class body.
-This particular interface is defined in System.Collections.Generic, so we ned to be using that namespace.
+This particular interface is defined in System.Collections.Generic, so we need to be using that namespace.

 Project :file:`Interfaces/Rational` has the modified Rational and a :file:`Main.cs` to test this with a list of Rationals.
 This program: